ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 ### Machine code

-Suppose that the OS has loaded the content of an executable file into RAM.
+Suppose that the OS has loaded the contents of an executable file into RAM.
 This file contains both instructions and data of the program.
 Examples of data are text strings, box-drawing characters, predefined constants, etc.

 Program instructions are called [**machine code**](https://en.wikipedia.org/wiki/Machine_code).
 The processor executes them one by one.
 A single instruction is an elementary operation on the data from the CPU registers.